Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 As __Kakfa broker__ we used the official Apache distribution version 3.5.1.
 For the installation simply follow the basic instructions from this tutorial: [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)

 The __Lightstreamer server__ version used was 7.4.2 and __Lightstreamer Kafka Connector__ version was 0.1.0.
 For the necessary installation in these tests, you can start with the brief guide 'GETTING_STARTED.TXT' found in the default distribution of [Lightstreamer server](https://lightstreamer.com/download/).
 Next, you need to install the LoadTestToolkit adapter as explained [here](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark?tab=readme-ov-file).
 Finally, you need to install the Lightstreamer Kafka Connector.
 You can start with the installation found [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases), which includes instructions within the zip file.
-Then for each test scenario, you will find the specific configuration file (`adapters.xml`) to use.
+Then for each test scenario, you will find the specific configuration file (`adapters.xml`) to use in the [ConnectorConfigurations](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest/tree/master/kafkaconnector_tools/src/main/resources/ConnectorConfigurations) folder of this project.

 The JVM used in all tests was `OpenJDK Runtime Environment Corretto-21.0.2.13.1 (build 21.0.2+13-LTS)`.